 There was a rocky outcrop fifty yards ahead and so I clambered up and hid under in a bit of a sheltered spot and did what all good hillwalkers do in such a situation: I got out my flask and sandwiches.
 I also got out my phone and discovered two things.
 One, that I didn’t have a mobile data signal.
 Two, that I hadn’t actually downloaded the detailed map I had looked at the previous evening.

 I was sure I didn’t have far to go, but I didn’t have a clue where I was, and I couldn’t see more than twenty feet ahead of me.
 I also thought there was probably a steep drop not far away.
 Then, through the snow and fog, I saw two other figures who looked about as lost as I did.
-They approached me and asked for directions (well, what were they to know?)
-I did my best to hide my ignorance but was delighted to see that their download had worked.
+They approached me, asked for directions (well, what were they to know?) and I did my best to hide my ignorance.
+I was, though, delighted to see that their download had worked.

 So we had a chat, and Michael, Jacqueline and I looked around and worked out what we thought was the best way forward.
 We rounded the other side of the rocky outcrop I’d tried to climb.
 There was a wee path and, within three minutes, we were on flat and level ground.